wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

       :sync: C++

       ```C++
-      // Create an LED pattern that displays a red-to-blue gradient at a variable length
+      // Create an LED pattern that displays a black-and-white mask that displays the current height of an elevator
-      // depending on the relative position of the elevator.
-The blue end of the gradient
-      // will only be shown when the elevator gets close to its maximum height; otherwise,
-      // that end will be solid black when the elevator is at lower heights.
-      std::array<Color, 2> colors{Color::kRed, Color::kBlue};
-      LEDPattern base = LEDPattern::DiscontinuousGradient(colors);
+      // mechanism.
+This can be combined with other patterns to change the displayed color to something other than white.
-      LEDPattern mask = LEDPattern::ProgressMaskLayer([&]() { m_elevator.GetHeight() / m_elevator.GetMaxHeight() });
+      LEDPattern pattern = LEDPattern::ProgressMaskLayer([&]() { m_elevator.GetHeight() / m_elevator.GetMaxHeight() });
-      LEDPattern heightDisplay = base.Mask(mask);

       // Apply the LED pattern to the data buffer
-      heightDisplay.ApplyTo(m_ledBuffer);
+      pattern.ApplyTo(m_ledBuffer);

       // Write the data to the LED strip
       m_led.SetData(m_ledBuffer);